fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/about/index.md

 +++
 Hi!
 I'm a technical artist and game programmer from Tjörn.
 I'm a very analytical person with a strong fascination for graphics programming, content pipelines and custom tools development.

-I'm a programmer at heart, but I have great interest in graphics and animation as well!
-I enjoy collaborating with people from a great variety of disciplines and I'm always eager to learn something new.
+I'm a programmer at heart, but I have taken great interest in graphics and animation as well!
+I enjoy collaborating with people from a wide variety of disciplines and I'm always eager to learn something new.

 Hope to see you soon!